 Count 2: 4th degree–possession of a narcotic drug (heroin) with intent to sell; and

 Count 3: 6th degree–possession of a dangerous drug (cocaine).

 Each possession is alleged to have occurred on or about March 15, 1973.

-A New York Criminal Lawyer said the defendant and several others were also prosecuted under a nine-count Federal indictment, in which defendant was charged as follows:
+Defendant and several others were also prosecuted under a nine-count Federal indictment, in which defendant was charged as follows: